 The more time you spend in the pool, the more you feel comfortable and confident.
 Soon, you want to explore the sea and swim with the fish.
 Or jump from the top of a waterfall to a river underneath.
 You’re becoming more courageous and adventurous.

-The same goes with writing.
-You just have to do it, everyday, to find that level of comfort and confidence before even starting to push your limit and go for the extreme.
+The same goes for writing.
+You just have to do it, every day, to find that level of comfort and confidence before even starting to push your limit and go for the extreme.
 I am a sucker for Natalie Goldberg’s book on writing simply because she doesn’t give instructions about characters or plots or outlines.
 She wants us to write.
 S

 he’ll give us a list of words or images or memories to play with and she’ll let us write about it, incorporating our authentic life experience into the pouring sentences on our notebook.

 There are loads of different ways to tell a story, but I believe that there’s only one way to write: by being honest.

 I guess, we always think that our lives are dead-boring and other people’s lives are far more interesting; thus we keep on finding ways to tell other people’s stories; because we think it will sound more interesting.